otjura/RenamerFX/README.md

 # RenamerFX

-Tool for batch renaming files.
-Recurses directory tree and does a text replace on filenames.
+Program for batch renaming files.
+Recurses directory tree and does a simple text replace on filenames.

 ## Build & Run

 Requirements:

-* Java 11
+* Java 17
 * Maven

 This is a Maven project not tied to any IDE.
-Executing `mvn clean javafx:run` in project root should suffice to run it. avaFX comes in Maven config.
+Executing `mvn clean javafx:run` in project root should suffice to run it.
+JavaFX comes in Maven config.

 `mvn package` creates a self-contained executable uberjar in ./target.

 ## Use

-Clicking uberjar or running it without arguments from command-line with `java -jar` opens the tool in graphical mode.
+Clicking uberjar or running it without arguments from command-line with `java -jar` opens the program in graphical mode.
-Giving it arguments runs it in command-line mode, for example `java -jar RenamerFX-1.2.2-uber.jar --help`
+Giving it arguments runs it in command-line mode, for example `java -jar RenamerFX-1.4.0-uber.jar --help` prints the following help message:

 ```
 USAGE